Are you #opentofostering? Is it fostering something you have always thought or talked about? Could you change a child’s life?

 You can find information on our fostering fees and allowances here.

-As Scotland's largest provider of foster care, we are a very busy service and our carers don’t, as a rule, experience waiting times between placements - unless they wish to do so.
 We will always place Glasgow’s children with our own foster carers wherever possible, rather than purchase places from independent providers.
-This means that as, a Families for Children foster carer, you will have the chance to do the role you trained for - supporting Glasgow's children on an ongoing basis.
+This means that as, a Families for Children foster carer, you will have the chance to undertake the role you trained for - supporting Glasgow's children on an ongoing basis.

 Examples of Fees and Allowances: